reflectoring/infiniboard/CONTRIBUTING.md

 ### Submit an Idea
 If you have an idea, submit it to the [issue tracker](https://github.com/reflectoring/infiniboard/issues) for discussion.
-I will let you know my thoughts.
+We will let you know our thoughts.
 If you want to develop your idea yourself, you can do so and submit a pull request.

 ## Coding Conventions